Hi there, I hope this winter has treated you well! In this newsletter, I’ve included the following important updates about ChemQuiz.net:

 Other improvements

-As always, thanks to everyone who has sent in a suggestion or reported a bug!
-Please fill out this short Contact form if you come across any problems on ChemQuiz.net so I can do my best to fix it as soon as possible.
+Thanks again to everyone who has sent in a suggestion or reported a bug!
+If you come across any problems or issues while using ChemQuiz.net, please fill out this short Contact form so I can do my best to fix it as soon as possible.

 Site licenses for the ChemQuiz.net Dashboard